Historic Preservation (HISP)

 Abstract

 Based in the School of Architecture, Planning, and Preservation, the Historic Preservation Program is a collaboration of faculty from across the University--from the departments of American Studies, Anthropology, Architecture, History, Landscape Architecture, Real Estate Development, and Urban Studies and Planning, as well as the National Trust Library.
 Our shared goal is educating professionals for work in a wide range of preservation organizations.
 Research on historic preservation issues is also a focus of the Program, pursued through faculty and student projects, in partnership with preservation organizations and University partners.
 With many preservation organizations and agencies in the DC area, you will learn from well-connected faculty and challenging internships that will allow you to expand and apply your knowledge and skills.
-You will experience two great laboratories in Baltimore and Washington; places and spaces where you can explore gentrification, sustainability and other pressing issues.
+You will experience two great laboratories in Baltimore and Washington; places and spaces where you can explore gentrification, sustainability, and other pressing issues.
 We also sit within a broad cultural landscape that extends from the Atlantic coast to the mountains of Appalachia.

 Financial Assistance

 HISP’s principal form of financial aid consists of graduate assistantships related to research and outreach activities.
-The assistantships consist of tuition remission as well as a stipend.
+The assistantships consist of tuition assistance as well as a stipend.
 In addition, the Program awards--in conjunction with local non-profit Prince George’s Heritage--the Prince George’s Heritage Preservation Fellowship, an annual competitive award for a HISP student or students whose Prince George’s County related project is judged to be especially outstanding.
 Additionally, there are possibilities for paid internships and paid part-time work with a variety of national and local organizations and governmental agencies.

 Contact